Setting up a new WordPress Project with Docker

 There are a few approaches that I used before Docker.
 A virtual machine is a software program that acts as a separate computer.
 It is also capable of running its applications and programs like a separate computer.

-Now to my favorite isolation approach: containerization.
+Now to my favorite isolation approach: containerisation.
 Containerization is a lightweight alternative to virtual machines that involves encapsulating an application in a container with its operating environment.
-While Virtual Machines contain an entire Operating System, Containerization technologies share a single host operating system and appropriate binaries, libraries, or drivers across containers.
-The most popular containerization technology is the open-source Docker, created by Docker, Inc.
+While Virtual Machines contain an entire Operating System, Containerisation technologies share a single host operating system and appropriate binaries, libraries, or drivers across containers.
+The most popular containerisation technology is the open-source Docker, created by Docker, Inc.

 Now let’s create the project